Grafton Library FAQ

 How do I choose a database?

-Go to the Journal Articles Databases page.
+Go to the All Databases page.
 All of the library's databases for article searching are grouped under subject categories.
 Not all research topics fit neatly into one subject category, therefore look for databases in related subjects.
 For example, research on self disclosure in online dating is an appropriate topic for communication, psychology, and sociology databases.

 To become acquainted with a database read its description: